osilander/203.311/Week4/Week4.md

 Oxford Nanopore sequencing relies on sensing current changes in a pore as a DNA *or RNA* molecule is passed through a pore (a protein taken from *E. coli*).
 [Review the method here](https://nanoporetech.com/applications/dna-nanopore-sequencing "ONT movie").
 Read lengths for Oxford Nanopore are essentially unlimited (e.g. 1 megabase pair), and are of medium quality, with an error rate of approximately 1%.

-### SARS-CoV-2 Genome Sequencing
-In the past 2.5 years, SARS-CoV-2 (the causative agent of COVID-19) has become one of the most extensivley sequenced organisms on earth, with more than five million whole genome sequences available.
-SARS-CoV-2 genome sequencing is performed for two primary reasons: (1) to track the emergence of new and possibly more virulent variants, and (2) to track transmission between people.
-It is this second application that is primarily application used here in New Zealand, in constrast to most other countries.

-> **QUESTION 1**<br>
-> Why is SARS-CoV-2 genome sequencing used more commonly for transmission tracking in New Zealand compared to other countries?

-Please look over [this paper here](files/sc2_flight_transmission.pdf), especially figures 3 and 4; and [this paper here](files/sc2_realtime_genomics.pdf) (how many of those outbreaks do you remember?) for some applications of SARS-CoV-2 genome sequencing data in New Zealand.

-There are several methods used to sequence SARS-CoV-2, but perhaps the most common are via "amplicon panels", in which PCR is used to amplify the entire genome, which is then sequenced.
-The four most common methods are listed [here](https://sg.idtdna.com/pages/landing/coronavirus-research-reagents/ngs-assays#offerings "IDT SARS-CoV-2 methods").
-Note, specifically, the ["xGen SARS-CoV-2 Midnight Amplicon Panel"](https://sg.idtdna.com/pages/products/next-generation-sequencing/workflow/xgen-ngs-amplicon-sequencing/predesigned-amplicon-panels/sars-cov-2-midnight-amp-panel#product-details "Midnight method")

 ### Software Installation

 Software **packages** and tools are pieces of software that have been developed to perform specific jobs, or are used to implement specific methods.
 Your general view of a software package may be something like Excel or Chrome or TikTok.
 More fundamentally, software is simply a group of instructions used to perform a specific task.
 In bioinformatics, for example, this could be a set of instructions telling the computer how to interpret and display the quality scores from a ``.fastq`` file.